maxyc-webber/booking/README.md

 ## Setup

 1. Clone this repository
+2. Install PHP dependencies with `composer install`
-2. Build the Docker image
+3. Build the Docker image
-3. Start the containers using Docker Compose
+4. Start the containers using Docker Compose
+5. Run database migrations
-4. Open the site in your browser
+6. Open the site in your browser

 ### Build the Docker image